Want to look at some Wolves Retro Shirts? Read on…

 Unfortunately Wolves last League-winning season – 1958/59 wasn’t captured on film, so we’ve gone with some classic Steve Bull moments – the club’s greatest ever player.

 Amazon have a small selection of retro Wolves shirts and memorabilia including a unique one off presentation containing the autographs of the club’s legendary 1980 League Cup Winners.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialises in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-You can pick up some top notch retro Wolves shirts here including a lovely 1908 FA Cup Final shirt (above).
+You can pick up some top notch retro Wolves shirts here including a lovely 1908 FA Cup Final shirt (above left).
 Wolves reached the Cup Final despite finishing ninth in the Second Division and went into the game against Newcastle as massive underdogs.
 Newcastle had won their semi-final 6-0 against Fulham, which remains a record for an FA Cup Semi-Final.

 Nevertheless, Wolves upset the odds and won 3-1 with goals from Kenneth Hunt, George Hedley and Billy Harrison.
 Remarkably Harrison’s wife gave birth to triplets on the day of the Cup Final!

-You can also get a lovely replica of the 1974 League Cup Final shirt that saw Wolves beat Manchester City 2-1, giving them entry to the UEFA Cup.
+You can also get a lovely replica of the 1974 League Cup Final shirt (above right) that saw Wolves beat Manchester City 2-1, giving them entry to the UEFA Cup.

 Wolves’ goals were scored by two club legends – Kenny Hibbitt, who made almost 500 appearances for the club and John Richards, who made almost 400 and is the club’s second-highest ever scorer after Steve Bull.

 Future Manchester United player Steve Bruce was a ball boy during the match!